-This site gathers together the details and history of the London Metropolitan Network Limited (LMN), as it moves towards closure in 2019.
+This site gathers together the details and history of the London Metropolitan Network Limited (LMN), following its closure in 2020 after 20 years and one month of operation supporting education in London.

 The site includes a selection of blogs from the old LMN site.